Description

 How to Install the LTX 140 mm Plug — Drilling, Embedment, Finishing

-Installation follows the standard three-step cycle: drill, insert sleeve, hammer pin.
-Drill a 10 mm hole to 40 mm depth (60 mm in aerated concrete) using impact mode on concrete and solid brick, or rotation-only mode on hollow and aerated substrates to preserve the cell structure that gives those materials their pull-out resistance.
-Clear masonry dust with three or four back-and-forth strokes at reduced speed before inserting the polyethylene sleeve until the flange sits flush with the board face, then drive the glass-fibre pin with firm, even hammer blows until the head seats fully against the sleeve collar.
+Installation follows the three-step cycle: drill, insert sleeve, hammer pin.
+Drill a 10 mm hole to 40 mm depth (60 mm in aerated concrete), using impact mode on concrete and solid brick or rotation-only mode on hollow and aerated substrates to preserve the cell structure that gives those materials their pull-out resistance.
+Clear masonry dust with three or four strokes at reduced speed, insert the polyethylene sleeve until the flange sits flush with the board face, then drive the glass-fibre pin with firm, even blows until the head seats against the sleeve collar.

-- Surface mounting (new-build): Suits 100 mm boards on clean masonry.
-Fixing head sits 2–3 mm proud of the board face, ready for basecoat.
+- Surface mounting (new-build): suits 100 mm boards on clean masonry; the head sits 2–3 mm proud, ready for basecoat.

-- Surface mounting (retrofit with plaster): Suits 80 mm boards on walls carrying up to 20 mm of existing plaster.
-The 30 mm embedment still engages structural masonry beneath the plaster layer.
+- Surface mounting (retrofit with plaster): suits 80 mm boards on walls carrying up to 20 mm of existing plaster, with the 30 mm embedment still engaging structural masonry beneath.

-- Immersed mounting (peak thermal result): Cut a 67 mm × 20 mm recess into the board surface with the EPS hole cutter, drill and fix as normal, then seat a graphite EPS cap flush over the head.
-Extends new-build board capacity to 120 mm and drops χ to 0.000 W/K.
+- Immersed mounting (peak thermal result): cut a recess with the EPS hole cutter, fix as normal, then seat a graphite EPS cap flush over the head to extend new-build board capacity to 120 mm and drop χ to 0.000 W/K.

-- Perpendicular drilling at 140 mm length: Longer sleeves amplify any angle error — a 2° drift at the surface becomes a 5 mm offset at the expansion zone, which can shift part of the anchor outside the structural substrate.
-Use a perpendicular-drill jig or a sight-line check on every hole.
+- Perpendicular drilling at 140 mm length: longer sleeves amplify any angle error, so a 2° drift at the surface becomes a 5 mm offset at the expansion zone — use a perpendicular-drill jig or a sight-line check on every hole.

-- Aerated concrete adjustment: Drill to 60 mm and use rotation-only mode.
-The 50 mm embedment depth maintains rated pull-out without crushing the cellular substrate.
+- Aerated concrete adjustment: drill to 60 mm and use rotation-only mode; the 50 mm embedment maintains rated pull-out without crushing the cellular substrate.

-For full sequencing across an elevation including base-track interface, corner-zone density, and snagging inspection, the complete EWI fixings installation guide for UK projects walks each stage in order.
-To calculate exact plug counts by wind zone and building height, the fixing pattern and spacing calculation method works through worked examples aligned to ETAG 014 design loads.
+For full sequencing across an elevation — base-track interface, corner-zone density, and snagging inspection — the complete EWI fixings installation guide walks each stage.
+To calculate plug counts by wind zone and building height, the fixing pattern and spacing calculation method works through examples aligned to ETAG 014 design loads.

 How LTX 140 mm Compares to Sibling LTX Plug Lengths

 The LTX-10 range covers nine plug lengths from 70 mm to 220 mm.
-The 140 mm is the middle of the range and the matched plug for 100 mm boards, with the 120 mm directly below for 90 mm board specifications and the 160 mm above for 120–130 mm enhanced-spec retrofits.
+The 140 mm is the mid-range plug matched to 100 mm boards, with the 120 mm below for 90 mm specifications and the 160 mm above for 120–130 mm enhanced-spec retrofits.

-The plug body, flange dimensions, pin material, and ETA certification stay identical across the range — only the sleeve length changes to match board thickness plus adhesive layer plus embedment plus any existing plaster.
-On a typical semi-detached EWI project specifying 100 mm graphite EPS on the main walls and 30 mm reveal boards, the 140 mm plug handles the main elevations and the 70 mm handles the reveals, both running through the same 10 mm drill bit and the same installation cycle.
+The plug body, flange dimensions, pin material, and ETA certification stay identical across the range — only the sleeve length changes to match board thickness plus adhesive plus embedment plus any existing plaster.
+On a typical semi specifying 100 mm graphite EPS on the main walls and 30 mm reveal boards, the 140 mm handles the main elevations and the 70 mm handles the reveals, both running through the same 10 mm drill bit and the same cycle.

 Pro Tips From UK Installers Using LTX 140 mm Plugs

-The 140 mm plug is the volume fixing on UK semi-detached EWI — at this sleeve length, small drilling and seating habits show up directly in pull-out test results at handover.
+The 140 mm plug is the volume fixing on UK semi-detached EWI, and at this sleeve length small drilling and seating habits show up directly in pull-out test results at handover.

-- I always check perpendicular alignment twice on long plugs.
-A 2° angle error at 140 mm sleeve length becomes a 5 mm offset at the expansion zone — enough to shift part of the anchor out of the structural substrate.
-A quick line-of-sight check before each drill costs nothing and protects the 0.75 kN pull-out rating.
+- Check perpendicular alignment twice on long plugs.
+A 2° angle error at 140 mm becomes a 5 mm offset at the expansion zone — enough to shift part of the anchor out of the structural substrate — so a quick line-of-sight check before each drill protects the 0.75 kN rating.

-- I always order four boxes for a pair of semis.
-120–150 m² of combined wall area at 6 plugs/m² central + 8 plugs/m² at corners lands at 750–1,000 fixings.
-Three boxes covers the central zones, the fourth handles corners and the misdrilled-hole reserve.
-Saves a same-week reorder.
+- Order four boxes for a pair of semis.
+120–150 m² of combined wall at 6 plugs/m² central plus 8 at corners lands at 750–1,000 fixings, so three boxes cover the central zones and the fourth handles corners and the misdrilled-hole reserve.

-- I always confirm outer-leaf substrate type before drilling on cavity-wall semis.
-1930s–1950s stock often has concrete block inner leaf with brick outer — only the outer leaf carries the fixing, so its pull-out value sets the design.
-The 0.60 kN solid-brick figure is the working number in those cases.
+- Confirm outer-leaf substrate before drilling on cavity-wall semis.
+Mid-century stock often has a concrete-block inner leaf with a brick outer leaf, and since only the outer leaf carries the fixing, the 0.60 kN solid-brick figure is the working design number.

-- I always change to rotation-only on aerated concrete and lightweight block.
-Hammer mode shatters the cellular structure; the visible powder coming back is broken cells, not just dust, and the pull-out value drops with it.
+- Change to rotation-only on aerated concrete and lightweight block.
+The visible powder returning from hammer mode is broken cells, not just dust, and the pull-out value drops with it.

-- I always pull-test one plug per 50 on retrofit substrates of unknown grade.
-A simple manual pull on a sample confirms the substrate delivers rated resistance before the next pallet goes up the scaffold.
+- Pull-test one plug per 50 on retrofit substrates of unknown grade.
+A manual pull on a sample confirms rated resistance before the next pallet goes up the scaffold.

 Is the LTX 140 mm Plug Right for Your Project?

-- Standard 100 mm EPS or XPS on semi-detached or end-terrace properties: The 140 mm length is the matched specification for UK semi-detached EWI, paired with a graphite EPS cap for a flush thermal finish.
-The LTX-10 range covers the full substrate range from solid brick to aerated concrete.
+- Standard 100 mm EPS or XPS on semi-detached or end-terrace properties: the 140 mm length is the matched specification for UK semi-detached EWI, paired with a graphite EPS cap for a flush thermal finish across the full substrate range from solid brick to aerated concrete.

-- 120–130 mm enhanced retrofit boards: Step up to the LTX 160 mm plug for the additional sleeve length needed when the spec moves beyond the semi-detached standard.
+- 120–130 mm enhanced retrofit boards: step up to the LTX 160 mm plug for the additional sleeve length when the spec moves beyond the semi-detached standard.

-- 100 mm boards on retrofit walls with existing plaster: The 140 mm length handles this with immersed mounting using the EPS hole cutter, maintaining full embedment into the structural masonry.
+- 100 mm boards on retrofit walls with existing plaster: the 140 mm handles this with immersed mounting using the EPS hole cutter, maintaining full embedment into the structural masonry.

-- Mineral wool slabs on fire-rated facades or high-rise: Steel-pin fixings are typically called up for non-combustible fixing chains under current Approved Document B guidance.
-The full fixing accessories range includes alternatives for those specifications.
+- Mineral wool slabs on fire-rated facades or high-rise: steel-pin fixings are typically called up for non-combustible fixing chains under current Approved Document B guidance.
+Matching Rockwool mineral wool slabs are stocked in the range.

-- Need 100 mm boards to go with these plugs?
-The graphite EPS insulation boards stock 100 mm in matching pack sizes, ready to pair on a single order.
+- 100 mm boards to go with these plugs: the graphite EPS insulation boards stock 100 mm in matching pack sizes, ready to pair on a single order.

 FAQ — LTX 140 mm Coverage, Compatibility, Substrate Limits